wavejumper/rehook-dom/README.md

 `rehook-rn-component` is designed to be:

-* A simple, hiccup-inspired DSL for accessing React Native components
+* A simple, hiccup-inspired DSL for templating React Native components
 * A baggage-free way to pass down application context down to child components

 The library is only 50LOC.
 It makes Clojurescript development with React Native a joy!